 Typically, debugging errors in a Fibre Channel SAN require the use of a Fibre Channel analyzer, which causes significant disruption of traffic in the SAN.
 The Cisco Switched Port Analyzer (SPAN) feature allows an administrator to analyze all traffic between ports (called the SPAN source ports) by nonintrusively directing the SPAN-session traffic to a SPAN destination port that has an external analyzer attached to it.
 The SPAN destination port does not have to be on the same switch as the SPAN source ports; any Fibre Channel port in the fabric can be a source.
 SPAN sources can include Fibre Channel ports and FCIP and iSCSI virtual ports for IP services.

-The embedded Cisco Fabric Analyzer allows the Cisco MDS 9000 Family to save Fibre Channel control traffic within the switch for text-based analysis, or to send IP-encapsulated Fibre Channel control traffic to a remote PC for decoding and display using the open source Ethereal network-analyzer application.
+The embedded Cisco Fabric Analyzer allows the Cisco MDS 9000 Family switch to save Fibre Channel control traffic within the switch for text-based analysis or to send IP-encapsulated Fibre Channel control traffic to a remote PC for decoding and display using the open source Ethereal network-analyzer application.
 Fibre Channel control traffic therefore can be captured and analyzed without an expensive Fibre Channel analyzer.

 SCSI Flow Statistics

 LUN-level SCSI flow statistics can be collected for any combination of initiator and target.
 The scope of these statistics includes read, write, and control commands and error statistics.
-This feature is available only on the Cisco MDS 9000 Family storage service modules.
+This feature is available only on Cisco MDS 9000 Family storage service modules.

 Cisco MDS 9000 NX-OS offers a Call Home feature for proactive fault management.
 Cisco Call Home provides a notification system triggered by software and hardware events.
-The Call Home feature forwards the alarms and events, packaged with other relevant information in a standard format, to external entities.
+It forwards the alarms and events, packaged with other relevant information in a standard format, to external entities.
 Alert grouping capabilities and customizable destination profiles offer the flexibility needed to notify specific individuals or support organizations only when necessary.
 These notification messages can be used to automatically open technical-assistance tickets and resolve problems before they become critical.
-External entities can include, but are not restricted to, an administrator's email account or pager, a server in-house or at a service provider's facility, and the Cisco Technical Assistance Center (TAC).
+External entities can include, but are not restricted to, an administrator’s email account or pager, a server in-house or at a service provider’s facility, and the Cisco Technical Assistance Center (TAC).